ScheduleOpt/benchmarks/instances/manufacturing/jobshop-and-variants/README.md

 The upper and lower bounds come from

-- NS2002 (1 bounds - tjs30) : **Nowicki, E., & Smutnicki, C. (2002)**.
+- NS2002 (1 bounds - tajs30) : **Nowicki, E., & Smutnicki, C. (2002)**.
 Some new tools to solve the job shop problem.
 Raport serii: Preprinty, 60.

-- PSV2010 (1 bounds - tjs32) : **Pardalos, P. M., Shylo, O. V., & Vazacopoulos, A. (2010)**.
+- PSV2010 (1 bounds - tajs32) : **Pardalos, P. M., Shylo, O. V., & Vazacopoulos, A. (2010)**.
 Solving job shop scheduling problems utilizing the properties of backbone and “big valley”.
 Computational Optimization and Applications, 47, 61-76.

-- GR2014 (6 bounds in dmu, tjs and swv) : **Gonçalves, J. F., & Resende, M. G.** (2014).
+- GR2014 (6 bounds in dmu, tajs and swv) : **Gonçalves, J. F., & Resende, M. G.** (2014).
 An extended Akers graphical method with a biased random‐key genetic algorithm for job‐shop scheduling.
 International Transactions in Operational Research, 21(2), 215-246.

-- CPO2015 (5 bounds in dmu and tjs):
+- CPO2015 (5 bounds in dmu and tajs):

     - **Vilím, P., Laborie, P., & Shaw, P. (2015).** Failure-directed search for constraint-based scheduling.
 In Integration of AI and OR Techniques in Constraint Programming: 12th International Conference, CPAIOR 2015, Barcelona, Spain, May 18-22, 2015, Proceedings 12 (pp. 437-453).
 Springer International Publishing.